Joseph ben Isaac Sambari: Biography

 Born around 1640 in Cairo, Egypt, very little is known about his family or his personal life, and that which is known solely derives from details he gives about himself in his works.
 In his early years he studied under Rav Hananiah Barhun, a student of the historian Abraham Iskandari.
 According to Sambari's own testimony, Iskandari's rich library aroused in him an intense curiosity in history, and later on he made extensive use of it in writing his works.
 Around 1660 he worked as a scribe for the minister of finance, and became a follower of Sabbatai Zevi.
 After the collapse of Sabbateanism, Sambari became extremely disillusioned and decided to begin chronicling the events around him.
 He knew Arabic, Hebrew, and Spanish, yet his Hebrew orthography and grammar are very faulty.
 Sambari's main sources for his works were "Yuḥasin" by Abraham Zacuto, "Shevet Yehudah" by Solomon Ibn Virga, "Divrei ha-Yamim" by Joseph ha-Kohen, "Shalshelet ha-Kabbalah" by Gedaliah Ibn Yahya, "Kore ha-Dorot" by David Conforte, and "Seder Eliyahu Zuta" by Elijah Capsali.
 He also used some of the Responsa of Maimonides and David Ibn Abi Zimra.
 In his later life, Sambari became very interested in Kabbalah, which led him to write a hagiography of Isaac Luria.
-The circulation of Sambari's works were very limited in the 17th to 19th centuries, and only small sections dealing with the Ottoman sultans, messianic figures and kabbalists were published in other works.
+The circulation of Sambari's works was very limited in the 17th to 19th centuries, and only small sections dealing with the Ottoman sultans, messianic figures and kabbalists were published in other works.
 It would not be until the modern era that Sambari's works became of great interest.
 Sambari died in Cairo in 1703.
 The Qatawi family of Cairo claim Sambari as the family's patriarch.